zanbaldwin/eventing/development.md

   specific to your main application.
 Your main application should access modules to extend, not replace.
 - A module should have access to the input, but not output of the application.
-  They should therefore only have access to the Router and Input libraries by default (need some thought on whether they should be allowed other libraries such as HTTP, Prowl, etc.)
+  They should therefore only have access to the [Router][5] and [Input][6] libraries by default (need some thought on whether they should be allowed other libraries such as HTTP, Prowl, etc.)
 - A module should not be able to access the main application, either controllers, models or views.
+Nor should the main application be able to access the libraries or models of the module.

+Essentially, you can imagine modules as applications - a collection of controllers that provide an interface to their libraries and models - that provide the lower-level functionality, whilst your main application provides the higher-level user interaction.
+This can be compared to [Shotwell][3] (photo viewing software in [Ubuntu][2] 10.10) being the main application, providing the user interface for a lower-level library, [libjpeg][1].

 Modules should be accessed from a controller, ideally like: